-A speed sign is characterized by its circular shape and a white region with a red boundary (see Fig. 3(a)).
-One may think that the red boundary region is used as the cue for extraction.
+A speed sign is characterized by its circular shape and a white region with a red boundary (see Fig. 2(a)).
+One may think that the red boundary region is used as the cue for detection.
 However, since the red region has low intensity values, color information is often unreliable.
 Therefore, we use the white circular region as the first cue for detection.
-Candidate white regions are extracted by binarization with area filtering, which only keeps white regions whose areas are within a predetermined range.
+Candidate white regions are detected by binarization with area filtering, which only keeps white regions whose areas are within a predetermined range.
+Since binarization is sensitive to the threshold, as shown in Fig. 2, we perform binarization multiple times using different thresholds and search every binarized image for candidate white regions.
+Although this multiple-thresholds approach is for not missing any candidates, at the same time it may detect many candidate regions that do not come from the target signs.
+So an appropriate screening process must follow.